 Earlier in his career, he served as Assistant Professor of Medicine, University of Colorado Bone Marrow Transplant Program, where he cared for patients undergoing stem cell transplants.
 Pablo earned his medical degree from University Buenos Aires School of Medicine, and he completed his fellowship in Hematology and Oncology at the Mount Sinai Medical Center, New York and a fellowship in Stem Cell Transplantation at the University of Colorado Health Sciences Center.

-He is a member of the Board of Directors for Cogen Immune Medicine, CRISPR Therapeutics, and Tizona Therapeutics.
+He is a member of the Board of Directors for Fusion Pharmaceuticals, Repertoire Immune Medicines and Tizona Therapeutics.
 He serves on the Board of Trustees for the Bay Area Discovery Museum and is a member of the Council on Foreign Relations.
-He previously served as a board member for Harpoon Therapeutics and Tango Therapeutics and was Executive Chairman of Blade Therapeutics.
+He previously served as a board member for CRISPR Therapeutics, Harpoon Therapeutics and Tango Therapeutics and was Executive Chairman of Blade Therapeutics.